What the Smell of Your Poop Can Tell You About Your Gut Health

 Another reason to get on the phone with your doc?
 If the smell is "genuinely and severely unbearable," Dr. Sonpal says.

-If your poop burns like acid, your stool is waxy/tacky in texture or there's a sudden, drastic change in frequency, consistency and comfort in going to the bathroom, call up your doctor.
+If your poop burns like acid, your stool is waxy or tacky in texture or there's a sudden, drastic change in frequency, consistency and comfort in going to the bathroom, call your doctor.
 These may be signs of infection or a digestive condition, he says.

-One example of an infection that contributes to an unpleasant BM: Giardiasis, an intestinal parasite.
+One example of an infection that contributes to an unpleasant BM: Giardiasis, caused by an intestinal parasite called giardia.
 You can get this when eating contaminated food or drinking contaminated water (like from a stream when camping).
 Along with smelling bad, you'll also get explosive, watery, burning diarrhea, notes Johns Hopkins Medicine, which may lead to poop sweats and feeling cold after pooping.

 The tricky part is that symptoms don't usually start until one or two weeks after you're infected, so it may be tough to pin down exactly what happened.